 On the day of the installation, three things soon became apparent:

 Well-used Chinese hooks and clevises were delivered to the project, with no indication as to their capacity or heritage.

 The master rigger started to assemble some shoddy nylon strapping.
 When asked why he wanted to use such materials, he responded, "Well, I don't want to use the good stuff until later."

 A close inspection of the crane sections—assembled off-site—showed an inconsistency in how they were fastened.
-See Figure 4.
+See the following photo.

 The erection was halted, people and rigging replaced; however, the potential for these little contributors to affect both the installation of a tower crane and its operation underscores the concern over a lack of vigilance by the crane owner and the need for safety professionals.
 "Trust but verify" will be a critical construction safety focus as we head into the next few years of economic downturn.